 The Niagara County Community College Henrietta G. Lewis Library offers a wide variety of resources and services.
-Our collection includes books, CDs, DVDs, videos, laptops, kindles, camcorders, digital cameras, audio recorders, and software.
-We also subscribe to over 150 magazines, journals, and newspapers as well as web-based indexes and databases.
+Our collection includes books, CDs, DVDs, course reserves, and more.
+We also subscribe to many print periodicals including magazines, journals, and newspapers as well as online databases.
 We provide research assistance and instruction.

 Originally known as NCCC's Library Learning Center, the Library was renamed as the Henrietta G. Lewis Library in 2005 in honor of the Grigg-Lewis Foundation's gift to the College.